Steevan Dos Santos

-Steevan Humberto Fortes dos Santos (born 17 September 1989), also known as "Duba", is a Cape Verdean footballer who plays as a forward for Union Omaha of USL League One.
+Steevan Humberto Fortes dos Santos (born 17 September 1989), also known as "Duba", is a Cape Verdean former footballer who played as a forward for Union Omaha of USL League One until his retirement after the 2024 season.

 Career

 Duba began his career in his native Cape Verde with CS Mindelense, before moving to Norway with Ullensaker/Kisa IL in 2012.
-After a short period with Angola's Progresso, Duba signed with United Soccer League club Rochester Rhinos on March 27, 2015.
+After a short period with Angola's Progresso, Duba signed with United Soccer League club Rochester Rhinos on 27 March 2015.

 After two seasons with Ottawa Fury FC, Duba joined Pittsburgh Riverhounds SC on 8 January 2019 on a one-year deal.

-On December 24, 2020, it was announced that Duba would join USL Championship side Tampa Bay Rowdies ahead of their 2021 season.
+On 24 December 2020, it was announced that Duba would join USL Championship side Tampa Bay Rowdies ahead of their 2021 season.
 He was released by Tampa following their 2022 season.

-Dos Santos signed with Union Omaha on February 7, 2023.
+Dos Santos signed with Union Omaha on 7 February 2023.